APM’s Deep Holy Scripture Knowledge Stuns Religious Leaders

 In his remarks, Presidential Advisor on Religious Affairs, Apostle Timothy Khoviwa observed that since ascending to the throne, the President has done a number of things to unite the country including interacting with religious leaders across the country.

-“Many a time, you have opened up to all the clergy and conducted meetings whose purpose is to draw development plans together to take the country forward,” said Khoviwa who is also founder and president of Word Faith Temple International said.
+“Many a time, you have opened up to all the clergy and conducted meetings whose purpose is to draw development plans together to take the country forward,” said Khoviwa who is also founder and president of Word Faith Temple International.

 Commenting on the same, Bishop of Christian Pentecostal Church (CPC), Peter Likagwa said Mangochi which was regarded as a boiling point for religious violence has now been united through the dynamic leadership of the current administration.